 Your doctor may consider prescribing Aggrenox, a combination of low-dose aspirin and the anti-platelet drug dipyridamole, to reduce blood clotting.
 The way dipyridamole works is slightly different from aspirin.

 Anticoagulants.
 These drugs include heparin and warfarin (Coumadin, Jantoven).
 They affect clotting-system proteins instead of platelet function.
-Heparin is used for a short time and warfarin over a longer term.
+Heparin is used for a short time and is rarely used in the management of TIAs.

 These drugs require careful monitoring.
-If atrial fibrillation is present, your doctor may prescribe another type of anticoagulant, dabigatran (Pradaxa).
+If atrial fibrillation is present, your doctor may prescribe a direct oral anticoagulant such as apixaban (Eliquis), rivaroxaban (Xarelto), edoxaban (Savaysa) or dabigatran (Pradaxa).

 If you have a moderately or severely narrowed neck (carotid) artery, your doctor may suggest carotid endarterectomy (end-ahr-tur-EK-tuh-me).
 This preventive surgery clears carotid arteries of fatty deposits (atherosclerotic plaques) before another TIA or stroke can occur.
 An incision is made to open the artery, the plaques are removed, and the artery is closed.

 In selected cases, a procedure called carotid angioplasty, or stenting, is an option.
 This procedure involves using a balloon-like device to open a clogged artery and placing a small wire tube (stent) into the artery to keep it open.